 - Natural cavities that would be destroyed in order to remove the nest.

 - Any nest in early summer that may be reused for additional broods.

 When in doubt, it is always best to contact wildlife officials about nest removal, or to wait until long after the birds have left the nest before taking any action.

 When it is safe and appropriate to remove a bird’s nest, care must be taken so the nest is properly removed.

-- Double-check the nest for any remaining eggs or chicks, and wait to be sure the healthy birds have all left the nest before beginning any removal.
+- Double-check the nest for any remaining eggs or chicks, and wait to be sure the healthy birds have all been out of the nest for several days before beginning any removal.

 - Wear gloves when handling the nest to protect against contamination from mites, bacteria or other parasites that may have infected the nest.

 - If possible, add the discarded nest to a compost pile or else dispose of it in a plastic bag so predators are not attracted to the nesting area where young birds may still be vulnerable.